-A one-inch clearance to combustible material for the first three feet of duct attached to the outlet air frame is required.
+A 1" clearance to combustible material for the first 3' of duct attached to the outlet air frame is required.
 See Wall Mounting Instructions and Figures 2, 2A, 3 and 3A for further details.

 Ducts through the walls must be insulated and all joints taped or sealed to prevent air or moisture entering the wall cavity.